TurtleMouseHead936/EarthTech/README.md

 # EarthTech
 ---------------- <b>en|English</b> ----------------
- <br>&nbsp;This is an efficient concurrent toolkit, if there comes a day when, there is an extraterrestrial civilization that violated the earth, this toolkit it may be useful, even if the efficiency can only be increased by 0.1 seconds, is also a line of defense<br><br>
+ <br>&nbsp;This is an efficient concurrent toolkit, if there comes a day when, there is an extraterrestrial civilization that violated the earth, this toolkit it may be useful, even if the efficiency can only be increased by 0.1 seconds, is also a line of defense<br>
   <table width="1600" border="0">
      <tr>
         <td width="560" height="30">this toolkit contains 11 class</td>